Hyundai and LG announce $4.3 billion plant in Georgia to build batteries for electric vehicles

 “Hyundai Motor Group is focusing on its electrification efforts to secure a leadership position in the global auto industry,” Chang said.

-The South Korean automaker said in 2022 it would invest $5.5 billion to assemble electric vehicles and batteries in Ellabell, near Savannah.
+The South Korean automaker said in 2022 it would invest $5.5 billion to assemble electric vehicles and batteries in Ellabell, just west of Savannah.
 The site is supposed to have 8,100 employees and is slated to begin producing vehicles in 2025.

 Garrison Douglas, a Kemp spokesperson, said the 3,000-job battery plant would be part of the 8,100 overall jobs and the $4.3 billion investment would be part of the previously announced $5.5 billion total.